 With email archiving, organizations centralize communication records, which are otherwise distributed across various devices or servers.
 When all company email is not contained in a single location, retrieving it requires a lot of effort and is both time-consuming and expensive.

 Having a centralized “information vault” gains even more importance when we think about all the alternative channels that today’s organizations use for business communication – internal chat and record-keeping systems, WhatsApp, Zoom video calls, official social media accounts, phone calls, to name a few.
 All these channels contain business records and, as such, need to be retained.
-Modern archiving software can archive this content alongside email and search through everything at once.
+Modern archiving software can archive these new data types alongside email and allow integrative search through everything at once.

 12. Feature set